 Does Kaiser Cover Incontinence Supplies?

-This supplemental benefit provides coverage for certain over-the-counter medications and medical supplies up to a contractual limit, which differs by plan type.
-Items must be purchased through Kaiser’s OTC catalog, and available products may vary by year.
+In some instances, covered items must be purchased through the Kaiser OTC catalog, and available products may vary by year.
 Catalogs can be viewed online or mail-ordered upon request, and plan participants can place orders quarterly.
 Any unused portion of the benefit expires when the quarter ends.

 Kaiser Permanente directly.